 If you’re seeking penthouse living with good transport links, consider Crest Nicholson’s The Perspective Building, which offers four floors of luxury living and easy access to Waterloo and Lambeth North stations.

-“What I like about it is it’s very convenient, we have a uniformed concierge to pick up parcels, let you or your guests in and offer security and assistance.
+“What I like about it is it’s very convenient.
+We have a uniformed concierge to pick up parcels, let you or your guests in and offer security and assistance.
 I feel very safe and secure due to the key fob system and single entrance.
-Lots of my friends live in the building, so there is a good community feel.
-It has very good transport links as it is near both Lambeth North and Waterloo station, so I can easily get to work or wherever I want to be.
-The waste disposal system is another plus, rather than a room it’s taken right from outside our door.” – Anon, verified resident at The Perspective Building
+Lots of my friends live in the building, so there is a good community feel.” – Anon, verified resident at The Perspective Building

 Galliard’s County Hall Apartments is just a stone’s throw from the London Eye, meaning a plum spot for the spectacular NYE fireworks.
 There are more than 600 stylish apartments here, and residents have access to a private gym, pool and spa.

 “Enjoy using this flat during the week while I work in London and it is very close to the office and other amenities, loving the cosmopolitan environment and would recommend this apartment for all the fantastic facilities that are on offer.” – Charlie Smith, resident at County Hall Apartments

 Barratt London’s Blackfriars Circus is another popular choice.
 Based in the centre of Southwark, it’s another scheme with some top facilities to brag about… It has been rated one of the best places to live in South Bank.

 “I really like living in a new development, everything is brand new and there are lots of shared facilities which really come in handy, especially having an on-site gym.” – Anonymous, verified resident at Blackfriars Circus